moth-quantum/quantum-audio/README.md

 - **Improvements:**

-  - Improved organisation of code for Readability and Modularity
+  - Improved organisation of code for Readability and Modularity.
   - Key metadata information is preserved during the encoding operation, making the decoding process independent.

 - **License Change:**